Sign up to receive our email newsletter full of actionable tips and practical advice every month

 Before you even start thinking about how to, find out

-If you’re in search for itinerary ideas have a look at this Ultimate New Zealand Road Trip Itinerary.
+If you’re in search of itinerary ideas have a look at this Ultimate New Zealand Road Trip Itinerary.

 With seasons opposite to the Northern Hemisphere, most people come to New Zealand between December and March.
 Now, add to that the thousands of New Zealand families that take time off during the school holidays between mid-December and early February.
 Does this sound too crowded?
 Well, it is.
 So, my advice: travel in the off-season.
 Not only is it less crowded but cheaper.